oobabooga/text-generation-webui/README.md

 #### Other info

 * There is no need to run any of those scripts as admin/root.
-* Additional instructions for WSL and AMD can be found here: [Instructions](https://github.com/oobabooga/text-generation-webui/blob/one-click/docs/One-Click-Installers.md).
+* For additional instructions about AMD setup, WSL setup, and nvcc installation, consult [this page](https://github.com/oobabooga/text-generation-webui/blob/one-click/docs/One-Click-Installers.md).
 * The installer has been tested mostly on NVIDIA GPUs.
 If you can find a way to improve it for your AMD/Intel Arc/Mac Metal GPU, you are highly encouraged to submit a PR to this repository.
 The main file to be edited is `one_click.py`.
 * For automated installation, you can use the `GPU_CHOICE` and `LAUNCH_AFTER_INSTALL` environment variables.
 For instance: `GPU_CHOICE=A LAUNCH_AFTER_INSTALL=False ./start_linux.sh`.